zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 How life should be lived?
 What kind of life is right for beings such as ourselves?

-Plato's Protagoras.
+**Plato's Protagoras**.

 Setting: Protagoras is in town, a young 30s Socrates put several questions to Hippocrates (not the physician) who woke him up to this news.

 Socrates then raises the questions to Protagoras, who eloquently discourses on virtue, conduct, etc.
-Socrates and Protagoras then engaged in Socratic dialectical method, and hard to say who had the upper hand.
+Socrates and Protagoras then engaged in Socratic dialects, and hard to say who had the upper hand.

 What do you want to be, that makes you want to study under Protagoras?
 Protagoras claims moral excellence.